freewind-demos/typescript-fetch-upload-file-demo/README.md

-TypeScript Koa Upload File Demo
+TypeScript Fetch Upload File Demo
 =============================

 ```
 npm install
+npm run server
-npm start
+npm run frontend
 ```

-Then open http://localhost:3000, and upload an image
+Then open the url from `frontend`, and upload an image